hammerlab/dataproc/README.md

   --timestamp-cluster-name, -t
                         When true, append "-<TIMESTAMP>" to the dataproc cluster name
-  --cores CORES         Number of CPU cores to use --properties PROPS_FILES, -p PROPS_FILES
+  --cores CORES         Number of CPU cores to use (default: 200) --properties PROPS_FILES, -p PROPS_FILES
                         Comma-separated list of Spark properties files; merged with $SPARK_PROPS_FILES env var --jar JAR             URI of main app JAR; defaults to JAR env var --main MAIN, -m MAIN  JAR main class; defaults to MAIN env var --machine-type MACHINE_TYPE
-                        Machine type to use
-  --dry-run, -n         When set, print some of the parsed and inferred
-                        arguments and exit without running any dataproc commands
+                        Machine type to use (default: n1-standard-4) --dry-run, -n         When set, print some of the parsed and inferred arguments and exit without running any dataproc commands